 Date Pecan Cornbread

-- 1 box Fleischmann’s Simply Homemade Cornbread Mix
+- 15 ounces Fleischmann’s Simply Homemade Cornbread Mix - one box

 - 2/3 cup non dairy milk - I used almond milk